DragonBlame/tpf-dragons-edition/WABBAJACK.md

 3. Launch Skyrim through Steam.
 4. Click the `Play` button.
 5. Choose `Creation Club` option.
-6. Login with your Bethesda.net login.
+6. Login with your Bethesda.net credentials.
 7. Click the `Download All` button.
 8. Wait for Skyrim to finish.